-In Cecil County, Maryland, a woman allegedly set her house on fire with another person inside… then sat in a fold-up chair to casually watch the inferno burning from her front lawn.
+In Cecil County, Maryland, a woman allegedly set her house on fire with another person inside.
+She then sat in a fold-up chair to casually watch the inferno burning from her front lawn.
 The Maryland woman has been identified as 47-year-old Gail Metwally.

 Metwally is now facing several serious charges: first and second-degree attempted murder, first-degree arson, first-degree assault, malicious burning, two counts of malicious destruction of property, and two counts of reckless endangerment.